 In clinical trials, one of the side effects of Rybelsus was tachycardia or increased heart rate.
 It was observed to be more common in patients who were taking Rybelsus compared to placebo.

 The heart rate in patients taking Rybelsus increased by 2 to 4 beats per minute compared with the placebo.
-Since tachycardia and palpitations are the symptoms of anxiety, patients may attribute these symptoms to anxiety.
+Since tachycardia and palpitations are symptoms of anxiety, patients may attribute these symptoms to anxiety.

 This is especially true for patients who have markedly increased heart rates.